The same laws apply online

 PayPal is an electronic payment system commonly used on auction sites and is an alternative to cheques or money orders.
 The recipient of a PayPal payment gets a financial transfer from PayPal, which processes payments for a fee.

 An alternative is to use an ‘escrow agent’.
 An escrow agent’s role is to hold the payment for the buyer until they receive the product.
 Escrow agents are used to protect both parties from fraud.
 They usually charge the buyer a percentage of the cost of the product.
-If you use an escrow A person who acts for someone else.
-They can make decisions, carry out tasks or make agreements for the other person.
-For example, if you ask someone to bid for you at an auction they will be acting as your agent., familiarise yourself with the terms of the service offered, and check if the agent is reputable.
+If you use an escrow agent, familiarise yourself with the terms of the service offered, and check if the agent is reputable.

 Always keep records, either by saving or printing details of the transaction, including the product description (a written and photographic description), the seller’s identification, every bid made, all emails between you and the seller, and every receipt or record provided.